Abbeywood Estate Wedding

 After picking out and planing your wedding with care and love, we can’t really know how it’s all going to come together until it’s time to do it for real.
 You only really try on your dress in the bridal shop.
 You don’t get to wander around a hotel or a garden in the baking sun.

 No one can deny that Rebecca looks totally amazing in that dress.
 Who doesn’t imagine what it would be like to opt for a train worthy of Westminster.
 The compromise is that every move takes planning!
 Usually when I escape with you for a few relaxed portraits I have made a rough plan of the best spots.
 As we walk I make decisions, responding to the light at that moment.
 You just can’t do this with a wedding dress like this.
-It takes time to get Rebecca in position and arrange her dress.
+It took time to get Rebecca in position and arrange her dress.
 This was an occasion where I was glad that I knew the venue well and knew which spots would work the best.

 Abbeywood Estate Wedding Options.